Founder and Executive Directorbob.robinson*re-integrate.org

 I served as a content editor for The High Calling, the nation’s largest faith-at-work website with a community of subscribers over 200,000.
 The High Calling is now a part of the Theology of Work Project.
 I had the responsibility to provide content for the website every other week, writing articles and commissioning other writers to write articles that I edit and place on the site.
 Certain articles I’ve edited and/or written have been read by nearly 10,000 unique individuals, which, I don’t mind saying, is quite gratifying!
 The people with whom I work at The High Calling are some of the brightest and interesting people I’ve ever known.
 What a blessing to be with them!

-I’ve had the pleasure of seeing my ideas published in the feature article, “Who Am I?: Rooting Your Identity in the Image of God”, the cover story for Comment Magazine’s third annual “Making the Most of College” issue in September, 2008.
+I’ve had the pleasure of seeing my ideas published in the feature article, “Who Am I?: Rooting Your Identity in the Image of God”, the cover story for Comment Magazine’s third annual “Making the Most of College” issue.

-Later, Cardus developed a compendium publication, The Cardus Worldview CoursePack, where the article was included with others from well-known authors like Michael Goheen, Gabe Lyons, Steven Garber, Richard Mouw, Calvin Seerveld, and David Naugle.
+Cardus developed a compendium publication, The Cardus Worldview CoursePack, where this article was included with others from well-known authors like Michael Goheen, Gabe Lyons, Steven Garber, Richard Mouw, Calvin Seerveld, and David Naugle.

 My thoughts were included in the book A New Kind Of Conversation edited by Myron Bradley Penner and Hunter Barnes.
 Scot McKnight had me contribute help on two of his books (Embracing Grace: A Gospel for All of Us and A Community Called Atonement).